tdebatty/java-LSH/README.md

 # java-LSH

 A Java implementation of Locality Sensitive Hashing (LSH).
-Currently only the MinHash algorithm is implemented.
+Are currently implemented:
+* MinHash algorithm to estimate Jaccard index;
+* Super-Bit algorithm to estimate cosine similarity.

 ##Download